 This would be a concern, but not nearly as much as what appears to have happened: Many health care workers and many patients got infected in many parts of the hospital.
 What’s more, since there’s a broad spectrum of infection and only patients who were sick were tested, it’s quite likely that there was even more transmission in the hospital.

-— other coronaviruses — before it, the Wuhan coronavirus is spreading in hospitals
+So, like SARS and MERS — other coronaviruses — before it, the Wuhan coronavirus is spreading in hospitals.

 What does this mean?